 These unique characteristics of the CIA detention facilities make the use of unusual security conditions like constant illumination defensible in a way that such a condition might not be in a more traditional facility.
-By keeping the facilities under constant illumination and closedcircuit surveillance, the CIA is attempting to do with technology what other detention facilities do with architecture or manpower.
+By keeping the facilities under constant illumination and closed-circuit surveillance, the CIA is attempting to do with technology what other detention facilities do with architecture or manpower.
 Accordingly, our analysis of the use of illumination is limited to the CIA's covert detention facilities and would not necessarily carry over to more permanent prisons where alternative ways of keeping watch over detainees might be possible.
-Indeed, we find it relevant that the CIA has considered, only to reject as impracticable or inadequate, alternative methods of keeping detainees under surveillance, such as infrared monitoring.
-According to the CIA, infrared monitoring "will not provide the level of detail necessary to determine whether a terrorist-detainee is creating a weapon or seeking to harm himself."
-Security Measures Letter at 2.
+Indeed, we find it relevant that the CIA has considered, only to reject as impracticable or inadequate, alternative methods of keeping detainees under surveillance.

 The careful decision-making process that led the CIA to adopt constant illumination further illustrates the nexus between the CIA's security needs and the condition it has imposed.